-Recently, CollegeXpress had the opportunity to hop on a Zoom call with YelloPain, a rapper and activist who’s set his sights on getting young Americans to get informed, get registered, and get to the polls to vote.
-The transcript of our conversation is below, but we also wanted to provide the CollegeXpress community some helpful resources that offer up extensive voter information.
+CollegeXpress had the opportunity to hop on a Zoom call with YelloPain, a rapper and activist who’s set his sights on getting young Americans to get informed, get registered, and get to the polls to vote.
+The transcript of our conversation is below, and we've also provided some helpful resources that offer extensive voter information.

 Resources for voters

-The US Election Assistance Commission put together this list of steps for voters to take to get informed and prepared before Election Day on November 3:
+The US Election Assistance Commission put together this list of steps for voters to take to get informed and prepared before Election Day:

 Check your status with your state or local elections office a few weeks before Election Day.
 If you’re already registered, make sure to update your registration if your address, name, or political affiliation has changed.